 Johann Philipp Reis, a German inventor, successfully developed and built an apparatus to convert sound into electricity in 1861.
 These signals were then sent through a conductor wire to another device, transforming them into sound.

 The Reis telephone is arguably the first actual mic.
 Its transducer converts mechanical wave energy (sound waves) into electrical energy (audio signs).

 Reis Telephone’s microphone was constructed of a horizontally stretched parchment diaphragm mounted on an enclosed wooden box.
 The box could be opened from the front by a speaking horn.

 Two brass strips were placed above the diaphragm.
 The contact was made of a drop of mercury at the tip and was attached to the diaphragm’s center.
 This was attached to the other side by a platinum contact.
 These contacts were held together by gravity.

 The resistance between the contacts changed proportionally as sound waves caused the parchment diaphragm to vibrate.
 This caused an electrical signal to be sent to the speaker.

-Although this is often referred to as the first telephone and microphone, it is often forgotten by history.
+Although this is often referred to as the first telephone and mic, it is often forgotten by history.

 Alexander Graham Bell invented the first telephone using his liquid transmitter.
 Because of the incorrect/incorrect physical theories, Reis had developed about the operation of his telephone, he was granted the patent for the phone.